Shifting coresets: obtaining linear-time approximations for unit disk graphs and other geometric intersection graphs

 The set $I'$ of maximum weight among $S_1,\ldots,S_4$ must have weight at least $w(I)/4$.\footnote{Note that the Four-Color Theorem is only used in the argument.
 No coloring is ever computed by the algorithm.}

 Since $I^*$ is the maximum-weight independent set of $Q$, it follows that $I^*$ is a 4-{ap\-prox\-i\-ma\-tion} for the WIS. \end{proof}

 The following theorem uses the shifting strategy to obtain a $(4+\eps)$-{ap\-prox\-i\-ma\-tion} for point sets of arbitrary diameter.
-The proof uses the ideas from~\cite{ptas-geometric}, presented in a different manner and including details about an efficient implementation of the strategy.
+The proof borrows ideas from {Hunt III} \emph{et al}~\cite{ptas-geometric}.
+We present them in a different manner, though, including details about an efficient implementation of the strategy.

 \begin{thm} Given a set $P$ of $n$ points in the plane as input, the WIS for the corresponding UDG can be $(4+\eps)$-approximated in $O(n)$ time on the real-RAM with constant-time hashing and the floor function.
 Without these operations, it can be done in $O(n \log n)$ time. \end{thm} \begin{proof} Let $k$ be the smallest integer such that